- by Luisa

 - Vitamin E is not a preservative.
 It's an antioxidant.

 - Essential oils are not ,generally speaking, enough to preserve a product from fungi, bacteria, and mold; however, it's absolutely true that essential oils have anti bacterial properties.
 The main issue with essential oils is that they tend to have a high affinity for the oil phase of an emulsion, thus limiting their accessibility to the water phase.
 Furthermore, they might be active against some bacteria , but totally ineffective against other strands.
 For example, it is well known that Tea Tree oil is not effective against Pseudomonas Aeruginosa.
 For this reason, if you do attempt to use them as preservative, make sure you use a blend or different oils rather than a single one.
-Finally, other ingredients might interfere with their action; before you sell products with essential oils as preservative,
+Finally, other ingredients might interfere with their action; before you sell products with essential oils as preservative, make sure you perform the preservative challenge test.

 "Omnia venenum sunt: nec sine veneno quicquam existit.
 Dosis sola facit, ut venenum non fit" (Paracelsus)